You had me at, Baileys

 For Cheesecake:

-1. With an electric mixer beat together: cream cheese, flour, sugar, vanilla, cocoa, espresso
+an electric mixer beat together: cream cheese, flour, sugar, vanilla, cocoa,

-4. Pour over crust.
-Tap pan gently on countertop a few times to get rid of any large air
+over crust.
+Tap pan gently on countertop a few times to get rid of any large

 bubbles.

-5. Add 1.5 cups water to pressure cooker insert.
-Then place trivet in bottom of insert.
+1.5 cups water to pressure cooker insert.
+Then place trivet in bottom of

 tightly with aluminum foil.

-7. Place pan in pressure cooker using a sling.
-Lock lid in place and cook at high pressure for
+pan in pressure cooker using a sling.
+Lock lid in place and cook at high pressure

-10. Let cool for 20-30 minutes and then release the springform pan edge.
-Cover lightly and
+cool for 20-30 minutes and then release the springform pan edge.
+Cover lightly

 refrigerate overnight.